Illness & Conditions - Health Conditions

 What is tuberculosis?

 Tuberculosis (TB) is an infection caused by slow-growing bacteria that grow best in areas of the body that have lots of blood and oxygen.
 That's why it is most often found in the lungs.
 This is called pulmonary TB.
 But TB can also spread to other parts of the body, which is called extrapulmonary TB .
 Treatment is often a success, but it is a long process.
 It usually takes about 6 to 9 months to treat TB.
-But some TB infections need up to 2 years to treat.
+But some TB infections need to be treated for up to 2 years.

 Tuberculosis is either latent or active.